 The number of blockchain jobs has peaked last year, growing 207% since 2016, and continues to increase, according to the report by Indeed.com.

-Still, the number of blockchain specialists is relatively low.
+Still, the number of blockchain engineers is relatively low.
 As a result, hiring a skilled and experienced developer can be similar to finding a needle in a haystack.
 Moreover, there are lots of fake experts in blockchain technology, just like scam blockchain startups.

 First, you need to know where to find blockchain developer for hire.
 Whether you are looking to grow your in-house staff, hire blockchain developer on a freelance basis, or contract a consulting firm, here are several ideas to kickstart your search.